nopnop2002/esp-idf-sx126x/mqtt/README.md

 ```

 WebSocket/WebSocket Secure Port may differ depending on the broker used.
-If you use a different server, you will need to change the port number from the default.
+If you use a different MQTT server than the default, you will need to change the port number from the default.

 __Note for using MQTTS/WS/WSS transport.__
 If you use MQTTS/WS/WSS transport, you can still publish and subscribe using MQTT transport.